 - Updating work order status

-- Keeping supervisors updated regarding availability of spare tool parts / items
+- Keeping supervisors updated regarding the availability of spare tool parts/items

-- Consulting manuals / instruction related to machinery before carrying out maintenance
+- Consulting manuals/instructions related to machinery before carrying out maintenance

 - Filling in maintenance checklists